PeterGabaldon/PeterGabaldon.github.io/en/_posts/2024-10-11-Bypass-Azure-Admin-Approval-Mode-Enumeration.md

 Take a look at your tenant and you will find this application owned by Microsoft and with the permissions shown granted.

-We can then request a token using this application and requesting, for example, *https://graph.microsoft.com/.default* scope.
+We can then issue a token using this application and request, for example, *https://graph.microsoft.com/.default* scope.

 Here is an example request and response.